-Women’s Leadership is a brand new LEAD 360 program has been developed just for upperclassmen women.
-The program was designed to help undergraduate women to further their leadership skills, provide a forum for discussion on women’s issues, and to examine characteristics of women in leadership.
+Women’s Leadership is a program designed to help undergraduate women to further their leadership skills, provide a forum for discussion on women’s issues, and to examine characteristics of women in leadership.

 Each section of the Women’s Leadership program will have about 8-12 Northeastern female students who are upperclassmen students and two facilitators.
 There are eight sessions which are an hour and a half each.
 Topics Include: Gender Identity, Effortless Perfectionism, Leadership Strengths, Beauty, Women’s Issues around the Globe, History of Women’s Rights, Sexual Assault, Role Models, and Empowerment.

 Participation in Women’s Leadership gives you the opportunity to learn more about yourself, about womens issues, and about female leaders.
 It also connects you with other students who are interested in learning about women in leadership.
-This is one of our more advanced programs and therefore it is essential that participants are women awho have already completed their first year of college.
-Register to be a participant for the spring 2013 by January 23rd.
-To register click here.
+This is one of our more advanced programs and therefore it is essential that participants are women who have already completed their first year of college.
+If you are interested in participating in Women's Leadership for Fall 2013, please fill out the registration form by clicking here.
+For more information, please contact Hayley Haywood at email@example.com or Kyndra Angell at firstname.lastname@example.org.

 Roles of Participants: